SassConf/2015-austin-speaker-cfp/README.md

 Not sure what to submit?
 We've got some tips/guidelines for the types of presentations we'd like to see, as well as some suggested topics if you need an idea!

 ### [Submission Guidelines](https://github.com/SassConf/2015-speaker-cfp/blob/master/submission-guidelines.md)
-This year we are accepting **talks, lightning talks, workshops, and moderated discussions.**
+This year we are accepting **talks, lightning talks, workshops, and moderated discussions.** Find out more about all the types of presentations here.

 ### [How to Submit](https://github.com/SassConf/2015-speaker-cfp/blob/master/how-to-submit.md)
 This year we are submitting talks in the open on GitHub!
-Steps and information about required details in here!
+Steps and information about required details in here.

 ### [Submission Template](https://github.com/SassConf/2015-speaker-cfp/blob/master/submission-template.md)
-To submit a presentation, copy this template and make a new issue!
+To submit a presentation, copy this template and make a new issue in this repo.

 ### [Mentoring & Speaker Prep](https://github.com/SassConf/2015-speaker-cfp/blob/master/mentoring-speaker-prep.md)
 This year we are focusing on helping our submitters have a great submission, as well as working closely with speakers after they are selected to make their presentations great.